Ry0n8736/ioc-threat-feed/README.md

 The pipeline ingests threat intelligence feeds, normalizes and validates indicators, enriches metadata, applies suppression logic, and exports structured JSON telemetry for operational visibility.

-The long-term goal of the project is to complement enterprise SIEM and threat intelligence platforms such as Elastic Security and Recorded Future by adding:
+The long-term goal of the project is to complement enterprise SIEM and threat intelligence platforms by adding:

 * environment-specific filtering
 * custom suppression logic